tapjdey/release_qual_model/README.md

  Code for simulation study is in "Code " folder - simulation.R.

+ Code for npm miner data analysis is in npmMiner.R

  Code for analysis including code metrics is in "Code" folder - with_code_metric.r

  Code of running analysis of NPM packages in "Code/NPM" folder.